 - Joseph Golbus, MD, President, NorthShore Medical Group

-- Michael S. Caplan, Chief Science Officer, NorthShore Research Institute
+- Michael S. Caplan, MD, Chief Science Officer, NorthShore Research Institute

 - Murray T. Ancell, Executive Director, NorthShore Foundation